 Tuesday, May 31, 2011

-European import and export volumes are off to a decent start, according to the most recent edition of the Global Port Tracker report from Hackett Associates and the Bremen Institute of Shipping Economics and Logistics.
+Coming off a less-than-stellar first quarter, future prospects for import and export container volumes in Europe are expected to grow over the next six months, according to the monthly Global Port Tracker report from Hackett Associates and the Bremen Institute of Shipping Economics and Logistics.

 Tuesday, May 24, 2011

 Friday, May 20, 2011

 View all categories and topics

 With President Obama continuing to emphasize exports, specialized shipping intermediaries are more important than ever to global logistics operations.
 But how do shippers identify and choose the right freight forwarder?